Post-Newtonian Effective Field Theory Approach to Entanglement Harvesting, Quantum Discord and Bell's Nonlocality Bound

 \section{Quantum Discord}

-In this section, we aim to consider the quantum correlations between the UDW probes, which may not necessarily involve quantum entanglement.
-The quantum discord is such a measure that excludes the classical correlations from the total correlations of two subsystems, i.e., UDW probes, of a quantum system.
-These quantum correlations are due to quantum physical effects, not necessarily involving quantum entanglement; that is, the discord can be nonzero for separable states, which have zero concurrence.
+In this section, we examine quantum correlations among the UDW probes, which may not necessarily involve quantum entanglement.
+Quantum discord is a measure that excludes classical correlations from the total correlations between two subsystems (UDW probes) of a quantum system.
+These quantum correlations arise from quantum effects, not necessarily involving entanglement; that is, discord can be nonzero for separable states, which have zero concurrence.
 Thus, quantum discord can serve as a measure of quantumness other than quantum entanglement, as proposed in \cite{ollivier2001introducing, Henderson:2001wrr}.
 The notion of ``quantumness," characterized by quantum discord, can be contrasted with the ``quantumness" of QFT, defined by the quantum fluctuations of the quantized fields.
 The comparison can highlight the contextual difference of ``quantumness".

 For a bipartite system composed of two sub-systems $A$ and $B$, the quantum discord is defined by \cite{ollivier2001introducing, Henderson:2001wrr} \be {\cal D}(\rho_{AB}) := {\min}_{\{B_k\}} \sum_k p_k S(A\Vert B_k) - S(A\Vert B) \ge 0\;, \ee where the relative entropy $S(A\Vert B):=S(AB)-S(B)$ with the von Neumann entropy $S(A):=-{\rm Tr}_A \rho_A \ln \rho_A$, $\{B_k\}$ is a projective measurement basis for performing measurements on subsystem $B$, and $p_k:={\Tr}_B(B_k \rho_{AB})$.
 The quantum discord vanishes when $\rho_{AB}$ is a pointer state, i.e., $\rho_{AB}=\sum_k B_k \rho_{AB} B_k$.
 Usually, evaluating quantum discord is tedious for a general $X$-state, as it requires carrying out minimization over possible measurement bases \cite{ali2010quantum, yurischev2015quantum, PhysRevA.88.014302}.